Tailwind: A Practical Framework for Query Accelerators: Related Work

-\sparagraph{Materialized view selection and exploitation.} Deciding which accelerator(s) to instantiate and use for a query is similar to automated materialized view selection~\cite{automv, mvsel-mqo, mvsel-mdim} and query optimization with views~\cite{mvopt, mvopt-survey}.
-However, our problem setting differs in two key ways.
-First, materialized view selection algorithms have the freedom to synthesize any view (e.g., choose any query sub-expression) that would speed up queries.
-In contrast, \thesystem{} works with a fixed set of accelerator \alps{}, which changes the problem as it constrains the decision space.
-Second, \thesystem{}'s optimizer makes query execution decisions over accelerator \alps{}, which each represent a general class of query fragments.
-In contrast, a materialized view represents only a single concrete query sub-expression.
+\sparagraph{Auto materialized views.} Choosing accelerator(s) to instantiate and use is similar to automated materialized view (MV) selection~\cite{automv, mvsel-mqo, mvsel-mdim} and exploitation~\cite{mvopt, mvopt-survey}.
+Our problem setting differs in two key ways.
+First, MV selection algorithms can materialize any sub-query. \thesystem{} uses a fixed set of accelerator \alps{}, which constrains the decision space.
+Second, \thesystem{} makes query planning decisions over \alps{}, which each represent a set of query fragments.
+An MV is only a single concrete query sub-expression.

-\sparagraph{Database extensions, UDFs, and UDOs.} User-defined functions (UDFs)~\cite{tuplex, yesql, udf_outline, udf_neumann}, database extensions~\cite{pgextensions, duckdb-extensions}, and user-defined operators~(UDOs)~\cite{udo-sichert} all let users add custom functionality to an RDBMS (e.g.,~query accelerators, among other use cases).
-However, UDFs and extensions are bound by the host RDBMS, which (i) varies across systems, (ii) limits the types of supportable accelerators (e.g.,~Redshift only supports scalar UDFs~\cite{redshift-udf-support}), (iii) often lack optimizer support~\cite{graceful-udf-wehrstein25}, and (iv) makes them hard to port to other RDBMSes.
-UDOs similarly also lack optimizer support and require deep integration with the host RDBMS (i.e., invasive code changes).
+\sparagraph{Auto index selection.} \thesystem{}'s accelerator instance selection problem is similar to automatic index selection~\cite{automv, autoindex-survey, autoadmin-chaudhuri98, msr_paper}.
+The key difference is that accelerators are more general than indexes as they can represent any query fragment, which requires a new approach.
+Indeed, indexes are one specific kind of accelerator.

 \sparagraph{Micro-adaptivity.} Micro-adaptive techniques accelerate queries by finding low-level optimizations that exploit the hardware and data properties during query execution~\cite{microadaptivity-vectorwise, permutable-compiled-queries, excalibur}.
-Compared to \thesystem{}, micro-adaptive approaches occupy a different spot on the achievable performance versus integration effort trade-off spectrum.
-To get speedups using low-level optimizations and to be able to rapidly switch between optimizations at runtime, micro-adaptive approaches must be deeply integrated into the RDBMS' query execution engine.
-In contrast, \thesystem{} is non-invasive and does not require code changes to the underlying RDBMS, allowing it to even work with proprietary systems (e.g.,~Redshift).
+Compared to \thesystem{}, micro-adaptive techniques occupy a different spot on the speedup versus integration effort trade-off spectrum.
+To get speedups using low-level optimizations and to rapidly switch between optimizations at runtime, micro-adaptive techniques must be deeply integrated into the query execution engine.
+In contrast, \thesystem{} does not require code changes to the underlying RDBMS, allowing it to even work with proprietary systems (e.g.,~Redshift).